 24. What Is the Composition of Blood?

-This lesson is going to cover of what materials blood is composed.
+This lesson is going to cover the materials of which blood is composed.
 We will explore the parts that make up the solid and liquid portions of blood and discuss how these are maintained.

 Earning College Credit